dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/modeling-elaboration.md

 A: By assigning a numerical value
 B: By placing an 'X' at their intersection
 C: By coloring the cell
-D: By writing a detailed description
+D: By writing a detailed description of the relationship
 Answer: B
 Explanation: In an Interaction Matrix, the relationship between a requirement and a data entity is typically indicated by placing an 'X' at the intersection of the corresponding row and column.

 Question: What is the primary purpose of using an Interaction Matrix in business analysis?
-A: To schedule project activities
+A: To schedule project activities and milestones
-B: To allocate budget for different requirements
+B: To allocate budget for different requirements and deliverables
-C: To evaluate whether requirements are adequately detailed and identify missing entities
+C: To assess requirement detail and identify missing entities.
 D: To assign roles and responsibilities for requirements
 Answer: C
 Explanation: The primary purpose of using an Interaction Matrix in business analysis is to evaluate whether requirements are adequately detailed and to identify any missing entities.
 It helps in understanding the coverage and completeness of the requirements.